The-Academic-Observatory/observatory-platform/docs/telescopes/orcid.md

 ```

 ## Airflow variables
-In the config.yaml file, the following airflow variables are required:
+In the config.yaml file, the following airflow variables are required (without gs:// prefix):

 ## orcid_bucket
 ```yaml